What is the FMA PAC?

 Who serves on the FMA PAC Board?

 The FMA PAC Board & Executive Committee are comprised of physician leaders from around the state.
-There are up to 65 physician members, one medical student member, one resident member, one medical executive, and up to seven FMA Alliance members.
+There are up to 65 physician members, one medical student member, one resident member, one medical executive, and one FMA Alliance member.